r2alter/PowerNetScan/README.md

 ## Project Overview

-Script perform TCP port scanning based on asynchronous connection.
-It is used TcpClient object from System.Net.Sockets assemlby.
+Script performs TCP port scanning based on an asynchronous connection.
+It is used TcpClient object from System.Net.Sockets assembly.
-Before starting TCP scanning hostInputs list and port scope is validating.
+Before starting TCP scanning the whole scope (hosts and ports) is validated.
 It is possible to pass hosts list via argument OR file.
 There are three types to show results - console output, save to file or retrun object.

-I wrote another PowerShell port scanner because I didn't find any script which would meet my expectations.
-This script accept various types of input (similar to Nmap) and also provided a few types of output.
-What is more it supports live results which allows user to start enumerate services before scan would finish.
+More detalied explanation at https://r2alter.github.io/PowerNetScan/

 ## Getting Started